casinca/LLM-quest/llm_quest/qwen/qwen3_next/README.md

 https://qwen.ai/blog?id=4074cca80393150c248e508aa62983f9cb7d27cd&from=research.latest-advancements-list

-- hybrid linear:SDPA (3:1 ratio, Gated DeltaNet:Gated SDPA with a sigmoid)
+- hybrid linear:SDPA(GQA) (3:1 ratio, Gated DeltaNet:Gated SDPA(GQA) with a sigmoid)
 - partial RoPE: only rotate first 25% features/dimensions for each QK
-- remove all RMSNorm (including QK), Use Zero-Centered RMSNorm with weight decay/L2 (decay/L2 is only for QK in GDN)
+- remove all RMSNorm (including QK), Use Zero-Centered RMSNorm with weight decay/L2

+  - Despite "L2" being the same color as ZCRMSNorm in the Qwen diagram, it has nothing to do with weight decay for RMSNorm.
+It's additional L2 specifically for QK.
+  - overall weight decay for ZCRMSNorm changes nothing for the optimizer step (including norm layers by default) It could have been potentially highlighted in cases where we don't usually include normalization layers in the optimizer step akin to https://github.com/karpathy/minGPT/issues/23 not sure without paper but it seems to be an optimizer detail and not an architecture impl.

+    In any case the ZCRMSNorm purpose is still valid with below point

 - Normalize MoE gate/router weights during init, need post init function
 - MTP no real info
-- they didn't mention but they do use shared expert isolation here for MoEs unlike Qwen3 -
+- they didn't mention but they do use shared expert isolation here for MoEs unlike Qwen3
+- Mention that Qwen3-Next is the first model to have a fully gated architecture.
+We have usual residual connections with shared experts for MoE but also the 2 attention layers are gated.
+Gates in every component of the architecture.

+- check info "Adopt the output gating mechanism from our prior work to reduce low-rank issues in attention."

+## ZCRMS part
 so Zero-Centered RMSNorm is not what it seems/interepreted as doing:

 $$ x_{\text{RMS\_scaled}} = \frac{x}{\sqrt{\text{mean}(x^2) + \epsilon}} $$